Hyla (Peep) Crucifer, the story of the spring peeper frog, by Carol Cornelius

 Library and Writing

-Literacy/Alphabet Knowledge; shows progress in associating the names of letters with their shapes and sounds.
+Literacy/Alphabet Knowledge; shows progress in associating the names of letters with their shape and sound.
+AND Language Development/Listening & Understanding; shows progress in understanding and following simple and multiple-step directions.

 Sand and Water